Lgx521/alpha_shape_params/README.md

+# Alpha shape params prediction
+Utilizing Reinforcement learning

-# Adaptive Alpha Shape Inference and Visualization
+## Adaptive Alpha Shape Inference and Visualization

 This script provides a powerful tool to visualize the output of a trained PointNet++ model designed to predict per-point alpha values for 3D surface reconstruction.
 It loads a point cloud from the ShapeNet dataset, runs inference to get the alpha values, and displays a side-by-side comparison of the input points, an alpha value heatmap, and the final reconstructed mesh using Open3D's alpha shape algorithm.